 A result of the lack of knowledge of previous Financial Sustainability Reports is that we do not know how the experience has changed in this Report, nor the impact of any changed assumptions.
 One example is available: the 2020 Financial Sustainability summary (quoted above from the 2019-20 Annual Report) says ‘Scheme costs for all participants are projected to be about 1.3 per cent of Gross Domestic Product (GDP) for 2020-21, 1.4 per cent in 2022-23, and 1.7 per cent for 2029-30.’
 The 2020-21 Report states that 2029-30 percentage as 1.95 per cent (Table 18).
 There is no information to help the reader understand whether this substantial increase depends on changed experience over a year, changed assumptions or changed methodology.

-The Disability Reform Ministers commitment to publish future Financial Sustainability reports, and release of the 2020-21 Report, are important steps forward, but the analyses underlying important assumptions also need to be published.
+The Disability Reform Ministers’ commitment to publish future Financial Sustainability reports, and release of the 2020-21 Report, are important steps forward, but the analyses underlying important assumptions also need to be published.
 Having these analyses in the public domain will stimulate critical debate about methods used, and also allow the wider community to debate alternative policies to respond to financial pressures on the NDIS.
 Uncritical re-use of the results shown in the Interim Update has occurred, as illustrated by the Parliamentary Budget Office’s Beyond the Budget 2021-21: Fiscal Outlook and Scenarios released on 21 September 2021 (report No. 02/2021, PBO, Canberra).

+The Ministers have commissioned an independent review of the 2020-21 AFSR by an actuarial consulting firm.
+It is not known when the review will be finalised.
+It is important that the review be publicly released as quickly as possible.

 Participants aged 0-14